Timeline: Which U.S. states are still counting votes and when will they be done?

 The margin between Trump and Biden is less than 2 percentage points as the president clings to a lead of 50.1% to 48.7% for the Democrat, with 95% of the expected vote counted.

 The state allows mail-in ballots postmarked by Tuesday to be counted if they are received by Nov.
-12. On Wednesday morning, the Biden campaign said they expect a final result to take several days.
+12. On Wednesday morning, the Biden campaign said it expected a final result to take several days, and state officials said later on Wednesday that a full result would not be known until next week.

 Pennsylvania

-Of the battleground states, Pennsylvania has the furthest to go in counting votes, and Trump so far maintains a large lead.
-With 79% of the expected vote counted, Trump is up 53.9% to 44.8% for Biden.
+Of the battleground states, Pennsylvania has the furthest to go in counting votes, and Trump so far maintains a lead.
+With 88% of the expected vote counted, Trump is up 50.8% to 47.9% for Biden.

 If the margin of victory is within half of 1%, state law requires a recount.